 How accurately are you measuring airflow?
 Through testing and calibration on many boilers we have found the airflow to not be accurately measured or reliable.
 It is necessary to accurately measure and control the airflow in order to optimize combustion.

-STORM® has experience in design, fabrication and calibration of many different types of airflow measurement devices.
+STORM® has vast experience in the design, fabrication, and calibration of many different types of airflow measurement devices.
 We frequently find that plants are unaware of poor airflow management and control.
-A good first step to good air management is metering and properly distributing the air.
-We have found that measurement of primary air is critical to boiler optimization, and control of the primary air should be within ±3%.
-Because many other optimization steps assume accurate measurement of primary air, air metering and control should be one of the first steps in the optimization of a pulverized coal-fired boiler.
+An essential first step to good air management is the metering and proper distribution of the air.

-Averaging pitot tubes are economical, functional and can be accurate–depending on the flow conditions.
-With averaging pitot tubes, we have found laminar flow to be the key to repeatable and accurate tube measurements.
+Averaging pitot tubes are economical, functional, and can be accurate–depending on the flow conditions.
+However, with averaging pitot tubes, we have found laminar flow to be the key to repeatable and accurate tube measurements.
 This can be accomplished by careful flow straightening and increasing the velocity in the averaging pitot tube measurement plane.
 The setup should be accurately calibrated by a multi-point hand traverse and checked periodically to ensure proper quantification and control of primary and secondary air distribution.